iUseYahoo/LSPDFR-DP/README.md

-LSPDFR Plugin Development
+LSPDFR Decompiled Plugins
-Welcome to the LSPDFR Plugin Development repository!
+Welcome to the LSPDFR Decompiled Plugins repository!
 This repository contains plugins and scripts for LSPDFR (Los Santos Police Department First Response), a modification for the Grand Theft Auto V game.
 The plugins and scripts here are written in C# and may require knowledge of code decompiling and reverse engineering LSPDFR mods/scripts.

 Repository Structure
 This repository is structured to make it easy to find what you need.
 Here's what you'll find: